MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-implement-tenant-key.md

 1. Start to use your tenant key:

-    - If you haven’t already done so, you must now activate the Rights Management service so that your organization can start to use Azure Information Protection.
+    - If the protection service isn't alreay activated, you must now activate the Rights Management service so that your organization can start to use Azure Information Protection.
 Users immediately start to use your tenant key (managed by Microsoft, or managed by you in Azure Key Vault).

         For more information about activation, see [Activating Azure Rights Management](./activate-service.md).

-    - If you had already activated the Rights Management service and then decided to manage your own tenant key, users gradually transition from the old tenant key to the new tenant key, and this staggered transition can take a few weeks to complete.
+    - If the Rights Management service was already activated and then you decided to manage your own tenant key, users gradually transition from the old tenant key to the new tenant key.
+This staggered transition can take a few weeks to complete.
 Documents and files that were protected with the old tenant key remains accessible to authorized users.

 2. Consider using usage logging, which logs every transaction that the Azure Rights Management service performs.